apache/kylin/website/_docs/tutorial/real_time_olap.md

 ### Design Cube
 The streaming Cube is almost the same as a normal cube.
 But a couple of points and options need get your attention:

+- Please choose "MapReduce" as your Build Engine, Spark is NOT supported now
-- Some measure are not supported : topN is not supported, count_distinct(bitmap) is not supported except column type is integer
+- Some measures are not supported : topN is not supported, count_distinct(bitmap) is supported from Kylin 3.0 GA as a beta/preview feature(please see KYLIN-4141 for detail)
 - `kylin.stream.cube.window` will decide how event is divided into different segment, it is the length of duration of each segment, value in seconds, default value is 3600
 - `kylin.stream.cube.duration` decide how long a segment wait for late event
 - `kylin.stream.segment.retention.policy` decide whether to purge or upload local segment cache when sgement become immutable